 We are a collegiate, mostly student-run club on the University of Michigan campus.
 We cater to everyone from beginners to competitive black belts.
 In our practices, we cover sparring, forms, strength and conditioning, as well as competition prep.
-We are a competitive club in the sense that we frequently send members to participate in collegiate tournaments, but we also emphasise on developing everyone, whether you want to be competitive or not.
+We are a competitive club in the sense that we frequently send members to participate in collegiate tournaments, but we also emphasize on developing everyone, whether you want to be competitive or not.

 More importantly, we are a tight-knit community that somehow bonds over kicking each other for fun.

 Here at Michigan, our Taekwondo team follows the WT sparring rules and forms.
 Although we put a lot of emphasis on competitions, a lot of our members joined solely to learn a form of martial arts and just have fun!